Disclosure: This post is sponsored by Wagner. All opinions, images and love of DIY painting projects are 100% mine.

 Oooh same, friend.
 Same.

 But GUESS WHAT?!?!?!
-The office is officially painted, which means the ENTIRE HOUSE IS PAINTED!
+The office is officially painted, which means THE ORANGE PAINT IS GONE!

 Sorry for the screaming.
 I’m that excited it’s all done.
 The house feels much more ‘us’ now with neutral paint on the walls.